Teshidesu/To-do-List/README.md

 ```

 ## 🖱 Handling Events Like a Boss ⚡
+DOM events allow you to respond to user interactions:
 ```js
 // Click event on a button
 document.getElementById("myButton").addEventListener("click", () => {